-In today’s Adventure in Etymology we’re looking at the origins of the word companion.
+Today we’re exploring the origins of the word pique.

 Here’s a video I made of this information: